LBHackney-IT/API-Playbook/docs/terraform_compliance.md

 - Resources are defined using code in Terraform configuration files
 - Terraform generates an execution plan and is responsible for applying it (actually creating the resources) in AWS

-In MMH, individual services (both FE and APIs) are responsible for provisioning any infrastructure required for that specific service - for example:
+ Within some of our Hackney services, the individual services (both FE and APIs) that we provide are responsible for provisioning any infrastructure required for that specific service - for example:
-- Each API repository also holds the terraform responsible for provisioning the DynamoDB table used solely by this API to serve data.
+- Each API repository also holds the terraform responsible for provisioning the DynamoDB table used solely by this API to serve data.ﬁ
 - The infrastructure gets provisioned during the deployment of the API.

 ## What is Terraform Compliance?